-Sponsored by the Japan Sake and Shochu Makers Association (JSS), the Sake Future Summit is a nearly non-stop live broadcast starting at 11 AM JST this Saturday (Nov 21st) and running straight through until 6 PM Sunday (Nov 22nd).
+Sponsored by the Japan Sake and Shochu Makers Association (JSS), the Sake Future Summit was a nearly non-stop live broadcast starting at 11 AM JST on Saturday (Nov 21st) and running straight through until 6 PM Sunday (Nov 22nd).

 And it’s 100% dedicated to kokushu (Japan’s national beverages)!

 The Sake Future Summit’s (SFS) mission is to provide a weekend of English-language content for people all around the world.
-The 50-minute episodes will be streamed live and later archived on YouTube.
+The 50-minute episodes were streamed live and later archived on YouTube.